dolthub/docs/content/products/doltlab/administrator.md

 The upgrade process for DoltLab `v2.0.8` to `v2.1.0` has not changed, and only requires replacing DoltLab `v2.0.8` with DoltLab `v2.1.0`, the way previous upgrades did.

 However, DoltLab `v2.1.0` requires configuring DoltLab using the included `installer` binary.
-Please refer to the [installer section](#installer) for instructions on configuring DoltLab with the `installer`.
+Please refer to the [Start DoltLab section of the Installation guide](./installation.md#start-doltlab) for instructions on configuring DoltLab with the `installer`.

 <h2 id="upgrade-v111-v200"><ins>Upgrade from DoltLab <code>v1.1.1</code> to <code>v2.0.0+</code></ins></h2>